Untel/polypong/README.md

 ## Description
 Last project of 42 Cursus
-Battleroyal pong game, with social features (chat, profile, friendship)
+Battleroyal pong game, with social features (chat, profile, friendship) To control your paddle, use mouse on desktop and gyroscope on mobile

 Built with:
   - Back: NestJS, TypeOrm, Swagger, Passport (Oauth 42+Google)